EPR Representative logoEPR Representative

 By · Founder & Authorized Representative

-Compliance content typically frames penalties as a deterrent — abstract, theoretical, vaguely scary.
+Compliance content typically frames penalties as a deterrent, abstract, theoretical, vaguely scary.
 For French EPR, the deterrent works because the grid is concrete, the enforcement channels are operational, and the asymmetry between exposure and compliance cost makes the maths unambiguous.
-This article is the deterrent stated precisely.
+This article is the deterrent stated precisely, with every legal claim sourced to the official text.

 If you sell into France without a French Unique Producer ID (IDU) on the relevant EPR streams, you are exposed to four overlapping enforcement mechanisms.
 Each one is real, each one is independently triggered, and any one of them is enough to be commercially destructive.
 We walk through each.